 BIOGRAPHY

-She is Assistant Professor of Poetry and Writing at Michigan State University.
-Her poetry and essays have been translated into French, Spanish, German, and Czech.
-She has been a Mark Diamond Research Fellow at the U.S Holocaust Memorial Museum, a Riverrun Fellow at the Archive for New Poetry at University of California San Diego, and a Writer in Residence at the Los Angeles Contemporary Exhibit (L.A.C.E.).
-Her work has been performed and installed at/for Museum of Contemporary Art (MoCA) Los Angeles, The National Gallery of Singapore, the Los Angeles Contemporary Exhibit (L.A.C.E.) and the Museum of Modern Art (MoMA).
-She is currently at work on an artist’s book project commissioned by the Press at Colorado College.
+She was a 2023 PEN Affiliated Fellow at Civitella Ranieri and a collaborator on an Andrew Mellon Just Futures grant.
+She has been a Mark Diamond Research Fellow at the US Holocaust Memorial Museum, a Riverrun Fellow at the Archive for New Poetry at University of California San Diego, and a Writer in Residence at the Los Angeles Contemporary Exhibition (L.A.C.E.), Banff Center for Creativity, University of Michigan’s Helen Zell Program, among several other institutional residencies.
+Her work has been performed or installed at the Museum of Contemporary Art (MoCA) Los Angeles, National Gallery Singapore, the Los Angeles Contemporary Exhibition (L.A.C.E.), and the Museum of Modern Art (MoMA).

 Author Photo and Biography © Divya Victor.
 All rights reserved.